rrthomas/psutils/README.md

 ## Installation from source or git

-PSUtils requires Python 3, a handful of Python libraries (listed in `pyproject.toml`, and automatically installed by the build procedure), and libpaper, which allows named paper sizes to be used and configured:
+PSUtils requires Python 3.9 or later, a handful of Python libraries (listed in `pyproject.toml`, and automatically installed by the build procedure), and libpaper, which allows named paper sizes to be used and configured:

 libpaper: https://github.com/rrthomas/libpaper